Catalonia to declare independence in a few days

 "With their irresponsible conduct they could put at risk the economic and social stability of Catalonia and all of Spain," the king said in the strongly-worded statement.

-He made no mention of the violence seen during Sunday's vote by the national police as they stormed polling stations, but said: "It is the responsibility of the legitimate state powers to ensure constitutional order."
+He did not mention the violence of the national police, who were seen storming polling stations during Sunday's vote, but said: "It is the responsibility of the legitimate state powers to ensure constitutional order."

 "They have tried to break the unity of Spain and its national sovereignty, which is the right of all Spaniards to democratically decide their lives together," the 49-year-old king said of the Catalan leaders.